monsoonmaelstrom/book2/book2.md

 I can see Liam, Alex, and Peter in the wagon.
 Peter’s head is bowed and he’s looking down at his hands.
 Liam’s eyes are surveying our immediate vicinity, maybe looking for the others.
 Alex is looking at me intently, and he’s the one I’m focused on.
 I’m throwing all my feelings directly at him—screaming ‘Jump!’—hoping he picks up on them, which it seems like he’s trying to do.

 I stand waiting silently until Iverson dismounts.
 He’s dressed entirely in unadorned black, as are the other three men on horseback and the one driving the wagon.
+I’m reminded of the first night I saw him, nearly a year ago now, on the western bridge.
 The others in his party stay atop their horses.

 We stare across the distance at one another for a few moments.
 The moon is at my back and ever so slightly lights his face, his eyes are lost in the shadows cast by his brow though, but I do note a slight stubble covering his cheeks where I’ve always seem him clean-shaven before.